liamjogal/CPP-PaperTrading/README.md

 # C++ Paper Trading Simulator
-Simulating Buy and Sell indicators using C++ and a MA Crossover Strategy
+Simulating Buy and Sell indicators using C++ and a MA Crossover Strategy.
+Test
 # CPP-PaperTrading